algorandfoundation/xGov/Proposals/xgov-208.md

 ## Present Proposal

 DigiLeaf proposes to operate a (4) stall 250 Amp super charger station in Southern California

+### Deliverable
+TODO
+Proposals must include clear, non-technical descriptions of deliverables.
+We encourage the use of multimedia (blog/video) to help explain your proposal's benefits to the community.

+Proposals that do not specify deliverables and a process to check deliverables will be rejected.

 ## Future Blueprint